-The first public event will be in early 2014.
+The first public event will be in the fall of 2014.

-A committee of 6-8 members will include members of the research community(e.g., labor and migration economics and law) and people with backgrounds in science and engineering.
+A committee of 5 members includes experts from the research community(e.g., labor and migration economics and law) and people with backgrounds in science and engineering.
 Inasmuch as the principal focus is non-U.S. immigration policies, the committee will include members of non-U.S. origin.
+Members include:

 Jenny Hunt (Committee Chair), U.S. Department of Labor

 David McKenzie, World Bank